 Net Promoter Score (NPS)

-The NPS KPI measures how likely your customers are to refer your business to someone else.
+The NPS customer service KPI measures how likely your customers are to refer your business to someone else.

-On the other hand, if you refer something faulty, your friends won’t likely ask you about the recommendation anymore.
+On the other hand, if you prefer something faulty, your friends won’t likely ask you about the recommendation anymore.

 Here, the framework is the same as in terms of CSAT.
 Choose a scale – numeric (0-10) is the most common – and analyze the answers.